Boundary null-controllability of 1d linearized compressible Navier-Stokes system by one control force: Acknowledgements

 \section{Acknowledgements}

-The first author wants to thank the Department of Mathematics \& Statistics, IISER Kolkata for the hospitality and support during his visit in Spring semester, 2021.
-Also, the work of the first author is partially supported by the French Government research program ``Investissements d’Avenir" through the IDEX-ISITE initiative 16-IDEX-0001 (CAP 20-25).
+The work of the first author is partially supported by the French Government research program ``Investissements d’Avenir" through the IDEX-ISITE initiative 16-IDEX-0001 (CAP 20-25).
+He also thanks to the Department of Mathematics \& Statistics, IISER Kolkata for the hospitality and support during his visit in Spring semester, 2021.
 S. Chowdhury and R. Dutta acknowledge the DST-INSPIRE grants (ref. no. DST/INSPIRE/04/2014/002199 \& DST/INSPIRE/04/2015/002388 resp.) for the financial supports.
 The work of J. Kumbhakar is supported by the Prime Minister's Research Fellowship (ref. no. 41-1/2018-TS-1/PMRF), Government of India.